Lectin: In medicine and medical research

 In neuroscience, the anterograde labeling method is used to trace the path of efferent axons with PHA-L, a lectin from the kidney bean.

 A lectin (BanLec) from bananas inhibits HIV-1 in vitro.
 Achylectins, isolated from Tachypleus tridentatus, show specific agglutinating activity against human A-type erythrocytes.
 Anti-B agglutinins such as anti-BCJ and anti-BLD separated from Charybdis japonica and Lymantria dispar, respectively, are of value both in routine blood grouping and research.

+The fucose-binding lectin LecB of Pseudomonas aeruginosa, which contributes to bacterial adhesion and biofilm formation, has been investigated as a molecular target using photoswitchable glycomimetic ligands.
+One such ligand, photofucose-2, showed different binding affinities for LecB in its cis and trans forms, and the protein–ligand complex was characterized by X-ray crystallography.